Upgrade Your Oral Health - Transform Your Overall Health

 The Early Stage

-Gingivitis represents the dawn of gum disease, characterized by inflammation, redness, and sometimes, bleeding during brushing or flossing.
+Gingivitis represents the dawn of gum disease, characterized by inflammation, redness, and sometimes bleeding during brushing or flossing.
 It's the body's natural response to the invasion of bacteria along the gum line.
 This stage is crucial because it's both the earliest and the most manageable phase of gum disease.
-Ignoring bleeding gums causes like plaque accumulation can escalate the situation.
+Ignoring bleeding gums causes, such as plaque accumulation, can escalate the situation.
 Fortunately, gingivitis is reversible with proper oral hygiene practices and timely professional care.

 Transition from Gingivitis to Periodontal Disease